Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Discussion

-This work targeted marginal estimands as they remain the most commonly used estimands in RCTs.
-If one is instead interested in conditional estimands, conditional posterior samples may be obtained from the adjustment model used in the trial.
-However, this isn't possible when using an unadjusted model, which yields only marginal posterior samples.
 It is important to note that the marginalization procedure used in this work is sensitive to the joint empirical distribution of the covariates with respect to which the conditional posterior samples are being marginalized.
 That is, the marginalization procedure is sensitive to the participants enrolled in the trial.
 While trialists work hard to obtain representative samples for use in RCTs, the participants volunteer and consent to be enrolled in the trials.
 Thus they are not a random sample from the population of interest \cite{lindsey1998appropriateness}.
 If the sample is not as representative of the population of interest as desired, indirect standardization could be performed.
 Here, conditional posterior samples would be marginalized with respect to a set of covariate patterns which more closely resembles the population of interest.
 Additionally, the participant covariate patterns could be augmented by \textit{pseudo-participant} covariate patterns until the sample is more representative.
 These could be acquired from registry data or from participants in previous trials which contained a similar population and target of interest.

 This work focused on Bayesian adaptive designs which employed simple randomization, where covariate adjustment takes place within an adaptive \textit{decision} rule.
 Covariate adjustment may also occur within an adaptive \textit{allocation} rule, such as in Covariate Adjusted Response Adaptive (CARA) designs \cite{rosenberger2008handling, villar2018covariate}.
 These designs estimate treatment arm allocation probabilities from models which include covariates.
 While frequentist in nature, similar ideas can be applied within Bayesian response adaptive randomization designs.
 Since adaptive randomization leads to greater covariate imbalance across treatment arms, including covariate adjustment in both the adaptive decision and adaptive allocation rules may provide greater benefit than either do individually.
 This is an interesting direction for future work.